Management of HIV/AIDS: Baseline resistance

 Baseline resistance is the presence of resistance mutations in patients who have never been treated before for HIV.
 In countries with a high rate of baseline resistance, resistance testing is recommended before starting treatment; or, if the initiation of treatment is urgent, then a "best guess" treatment regimen should be started, which is then modified on the basis of resistance testing.
 In the UK, there is 11.8% medium to high-level resistance at baseline to the combination of efavirenz + zidovudine + lamivudine, and 6.4% medium to high level resistance to stavudine + lamivudine + nevirapine.
 In the US, 10.8% of one cohort of patients who had never been on ART before had at least one resistance mutation in 2005.
 Various surveys in different parts of the world have shown increasing or stable rates of baseline resistance as the era of effective HIV therapy continues.
 With baseline resistance testing, a combination of antiretrovirals that are likely to be effective can be customized for each patient.

 Regimens

 Most HAART regimens consist of three drugs: Two NRTIs ("backbone")+ a PI/NNRTI/INSTI ("base").
 Initial regimens use "first-line" drugs with a high efficacy and low side-effect profile.

-The US DHHS preferred initial regimens for adults and adolescents in the United States, as of April 2015, are:
+The US DHHS preferred initial regimens for adults and adolescents in the United States, as of late 2024, are: